cuappdev/uplift-ios-swiftui/README.md

 5. Download and install [Apollo](https://www.apollographql.com/docs/devtools/cli/) and GraphQL with the following commands.
 You will need to have Node’s NPM installed on your device.
     - `npm install -g apollo`
     - `npm install -g graphql`

+6. Select the `Uplift` schema to use our development server and `Uplift-Prod` to use our production server.

 ## Common Issues